kdilayer/ws_sepa/README.md

 **ws_sepa**

 A tool that integrates into banking systems via web services API.
+This tool will send and receive files from a bank using the web services API.
+For generating and processing SEPA XML files see https://github.com/kdilayer/sepa2odoo

 This tool currently supports Samlink banks, small changes to be done to support OP, Nordea and DanskeBank.